MichaelCurrin/dev-resources/resources/rust/index.md

         url: https://github.com/MichaelCurrin/rust-project-template
 ---

+### What is a Rust?

-> Rust is intended to be a language for highly concurrent and highly safe systems,[50] and programming in the large, that is, creating and maintaining boundaries that preserve large-system integrity.
+> Rust is intended to be a language for highly concurrent and highly safe systems, and programming in the large, that is, creating and maintaining boundaries that preserve large-system integrity.
 >
 > Rust aims "to be as efficient and portable as idiomatic C++, without sacrificing safety (Wikipedia)

+### How widely used is it?

 From a blog post:

 > Rust is much loved (by 86% of developers) but only 3% currently use it.

+### Releases

 The latest release is announced on their homepage with a linked blog post e.g. [Rust-1.49.0.html](https://blog.rust-lang.org/2020/12/31/Rust-1.49.0.html)

+See Releases in the links on this page.